bytecode77/r77-rootkit/README.md

 The configuration is located in `HKEY_LOCAL_MACHINE\SOFTWARE\$77config` and is writable by any process without elevated privileges.
 The DACL of this key is set to grant full access to any user.

-The `$77config` key is hidden when RegEdit is injected with the rootkit.
+In addition, the `$77config` key is hidden by the rootkit.

 ## Installer

-r77 is deployable using a single file `"Install.exe"`.
-The installer persists r77 and injects all currently running processes.
+The deployment of r77 requires only one file: `Install.exe`.
+Execution persists r77 on the system and injects all running processes.

-`Uninstall.exe` removes r77 from the system and gracefully detaches the rootkit from all processes.
+`Uninstall.exe` removes r77 from the system completely, and gracefully.

 `Install.shellcode` is the shellcode equivalent of the installer.
-This way, the installer can be integrated without dropping `Install.exe`.
-It can simply be loaded into memory, casted to a function pointer, and executed:
+This way, the installation can be integrated without dropping `Install.exe`.
+The shellcode can simply be loaded into memory, casted to a function pointer, and executed:

 ```
 int main()